-Sarah Charnes started her Ph.D. in Public Policy and Management at the Evans School of Public Policy and Governance in 2014.
+Sarah Charnes began her Ph.D. studies in Public Policy and Management at the Daniel J. Evans School of Public Policy and Governance in 2014.
 Previously, Sarah worked for seven years as a macroeconomist in the Office of Economic Policy at the United States Department of the Treasury in Washington, D.C., a position she took after interning there during her undergraduate studies.
 Sarah gained invaluable managerial experience during her time at the Treasury Department, which included periodically serving as the Acting Director for the Office of Macroeconomic Analysis.
 While at the Treasury Department, she obtained a Master of Arts in Applied Economics from Johns Hopkins University, with a concentration in quantitative methods and a certificate in forecasting practice.
 Sarah earned a Bachelor of Science in Economics from Truman State University, and studied abroad at the London School of Economics and Political Science.

 Sarah's doctoral work focuses upon the intersection of social policy and food policy in the United States.
 She is primarily interested in issues related to food insecurity and hunger among low-income and other vulnerable populations.
 She is also a trainee within the UW's Center for Studies in Demography and Ecology (CSDE).
 In 2016, Sarah attended the Institute for Qualitative and Multi-Method Research at Syracuse University (Maxwell School of Citizenship and Public Affairs).
 Sarah's dissertation work is supported in part by a cooperative agreement with the U.S. Department of Agriculture's Economic Research Service and a dissertation fellowship from the UW's West Coast Poverty Center.

 Allard, Scott W. and Paisner, Sarah Charnes.
 “The Rise of Suburban Poverty.”
 Oxford University Press Handbooks Online.
 September 2016.